martpie/next-with-error/README.md

 # next-with-error

-Next.js HoC to render the Error page and send the correct HTTP status code from any page.
+Next.js plugin to render the Error page and send the correct HTTP status code from any page's `getInitialProps`.

 This higher-order-components allows you to easily return Next.js's Error page + the correct HTTP status code just by defining `error.statusCode` in your pages `getInitialProps`: